Showing posts with label Desserts. Show all posts

 Directions:

-Preheat the oven to 350°F. Lightly butter a 9-inch square baking dish.
+Preheat the oven to 350°F and lightly butter a 9-inch square baking dish.

-Press the crumb mixture firmly into the bottom of the prepared pan.
+Press the crumb mixture firmly into the bottom of the prepared pan to form the crust.

-Bake for 5–7 minutes, just until set.
-Remove from the oven and allow the crust to cool completely on a wire rack.
+Bake for 5–7 minutes, just until the crust is set.
+Remove from the oven and allow it to cool completely.

-In a large mixing bowl, beat the softened cream cheese and sugar together on medium-high speed until light and fluffy.
+In a large mixing bowl, beat the softened cream cheese and sugar together until smooth and fluffy.

-Gently fold in 2 cups of the whipped topping until smooth and creamy.
+Gently fold in 2 cups of the whipped topping until the mixture is light and creamy.

 Fold in 1 cup of the remaining whipped topping until smooth.